Bimal-reji/LeetCoach/README.md

 **Your AI coding mentor for LeetCode — guidance, not spoilers.**

-LeetCoach is a full-stack, production-ready "GitHub Copilot for DSA" that lives inside LeetCode.
+LeetCoach is a full-stack, production-ready "GitHub Copilot for DSA" that lives, inside LeetCode.
 It detects the problem you're working on, coaches you with a progressive hint ladder, detects the algorithmic pattern, analyzes complexity, debugs failures, reviews your code, and tracks your revision — **without